Make compare more functional

 The way the logic worked before, I have a feeling our compare with merge=0 did not show 8 commits, only 7

-#6 Updated by Marcin Kuzminski [staff] about 3 years ago
+#6 Updated by Marcin Kuzminski [staff] over 3 years ago

 - Target version changed from v4.1 to v4.2